Strictly atomic modules in definable categories: Modules of irrational slope

-That is, if a finitely generated submodule $A$ of $D\in {\cal D}_r$ has its pp-type in $D$ being the minimal possible - that is, ${\cal D}_r$-generated by its isomorphism type - then $D/A \in {\cal D}_r$.
-We state this formally below (\ref{minppfg}).
+That is, if a finitely generated submodule $A$ of $D\in {\cal D}_r$ has its pp-type\footnote{equivalently, the pp-type of any generating tuple.} in $D$ being the minimal possible - that is, ${\cal D}_r$-generated by its isomorphism type - then $D/A \in {\cal D}_r$ (and conversely - that is stated formally as \ref{minppfg} below).
 Thus we have a source of morphisms in ${\cal D}_r$ with kernel not in ${\cal D}_r$.

-We have the following extension of \ref{fgker} which identifies the kernels of morphisms in ${\cal D}_r$ as the definably closed subsets of modules in ${\cal D}_r$.
+We have the following extension of \ref{fgker} which identifies the kernels of morphisms in ${\cal D}_r$ as the definably closed submodules of modules in ${\cal D}_r$ (note that a pure submodule is definably closed).

 \begin{theorem} \marginpar{kerinDr} Suppose that $K\subseteq D \in {\cal D}_r$.
 Then $D/K \in {\cal D}_r$ iff $K$ is definably closed in $D$. \end{theorem} \begin{proof} Set $\pi: D \to D/K$ to be the projection map.